Hilly12/masters-code/README.md

-# Masters Code
+# PriFair

+A library of tools for training private and fair machine learning models.
-Code to supplement my masters thesis.
+Supplementary to my thesis.